Inclusive Workplace: What does it mean?

 Sample Inclusive Workplace Policy

 [Name of Organization] cultivates an inclusive and respectful workplace.
-This includes treating colleagues with dignity and fairness, and maintaining a workplace that is free of harassment, discrimination, and violence.
+An inclusive and respectful workplace includes treating colleagues with dignity and fairness, and maintaining a workplace that is free of harassment, discrimination, and violence.
 It also means welcoming colleagues with different backgrounds and capabilities.
-This diversity brings our organization a wealth of experience that builds a better team.
+This diversity brings a wealth of experience to our organization that builds a better team.

 - A complete strategy to create an inclusive workplace should include: